 Pilgrim Roots links together Pilgrims’ heritage sites and history across Lincolnshire, Nottinghamshire and Yorkshire allowing visitors to discover the rich heritage of the region.
 Find out more about the Pilgrims at the Pilgrims Gallery in Retford, see where some of attempted to escape from Boston or discover where they fled to Holland from Immingham.

 Learn more about the history below or for more information about the Mayflower400 project please visit their website.
-You can also download the Mayflower 400 app which allows visitors enjoy free, guided walks and driving tours of each of the villages, towns and cities connected to the Mayflower.
+You can also download the Mayflower 400 app where you can enjoy free, self-guided walks and driving tours of each of the villages, towns and cities connected to the Mayflower.